Where is our Festival Ticket Desk located?

 I bought a Festival Day ticket but I’m not sure what it entitles me to!

 Well you will definitely consider it €50 well spent!
 You’ll be able to attend almost all the events for the day of the festival that you have booked.
 The only events not included in the price of your day ticket are Evening Theatre, Workshops or the Bus Tour.
-Unfortunately, The Graham Norton Event is not included in your ticket as it is already fully booked.

 When I get to an event how will I know where I should sit?